nf-core instructions

 git remote add origin git@github.com:sanger-tol/PIPELINE_NAME.git

-The create command also generated the three standard nf-core branches (master
+The create command also generated the three standard nf-core branches (master, dev and TEMPLATE),

 together with an initial commit which is shared between them.